Industrial airflow verification

 • Dust collection verification for grinding, deburring, polishing

-• Branch/main CFM verification to identify restrictions and imbalance
+• Branch/main CFM verification to identify restrictions, imbalance, and airflow balancing issues

 • Troubleshooting chronic “it never worked right” systems